Dental Implants Canton

 Types of Dental Implants

 Dental implants are a versatile tooth replacement solution that can fill a small gap in one’s teeth or restore an entire smile.
 The type of implant a patient needs to restore their smile will influence the final cost of treatment.
-For example, a single implant and crown to fill the gap left by a missing tooth typically costs less than an implant denture, which relies on four to six implants to remain in place.
+For example, a single implant and crown to fill the gap left by a missing tooth typically cost less than an implant denture, which relies on four to six implants to remain in place.

 What Are the Stages of Dental Implant Treatment?

-• Stage 1 – Placement of the dental implant(s) by a specialist
+- Stage 1 – Placement of the dental implant(s) by a specialist

-• Stage 2 – Healing period of several months
+- Stage 2 – Healing period of several months

-• Stage 3 – Possible addition of an abutment to connect the implant(s) with a crown, bridge, or denture
+- Stage 3 – Possible addition of an abutment to connect the implant(s) with a crown, bridge, or denture

-• Stage 4 – Placement of the final restoration
+- Stage 4 – Placement of the final restoration

+Each trip to the dentist may incur a unique cost that will vary from case to case.
 Furthermore, it is important to note that candidates for dental implants must be in excellent oral health before beginning treatment.
-Patients with gum disease, a weak jawbone or other oral health issues that could impede successful implantation must partner with their dentist to address these issues first.
+Patients with gum disease, a weak jawbone, or other oral health issues that could impede successful implantation must partner with their dentist to address these issues first.
 If gum disease therapy or a bone graft is necessary, this will add to the overall cost of implant treatment.

 Are Dental Implants Worth the Investment?